 Throughout our history, Aegon people helped finance new ventures and bright ideas.
 They fought in wars.
 They built businesses from scratch ― frequently in foreign countries.
 They commissioned beautiful buildings, invested in profitable businesses on behalf of customers and assisted people in hard times.

 Aegon's head office is still in the Netherlands.
-But over time, through mergers and acquitions, Aegon grew to be a large global insurer, offering far more than funeral insurance.
-But just like back in 1844, we take our purpose of helping people achieve a lifetime of financial security seriously.
+Over time, through mergers and acquitions, Aegon grew to be a large global insurer, offering far more than funeral insurance.
+But just like back in 1844, we take seriously our purpose of helping people live their best lives.

 You can read our full history per decade below.